a-hr/AniTorrent/README.md

 ## Features

 - Anime all-in-one downloader based on [qBittorrent API](https://github.com/rmartin16/qbittorrent-api).
-- The downloading speed has no cap apart from your own internet, and no ads are displayed.
+- The downloading speed has no cap apart from your own internet.
+- Ad-free.
 - Full-featured: search by show title, quality, batch and fansub group, and download multiple episodes at the same time.
 - Real time progress and ETA tracking on the app.
 - Keep your shows automatically ordered on folders.